semigm/IGME-110/exercises/typographyExercise/typographyExercise.md

 ## Overview & Goals
 In today's exercise, you'll use CSS to modify the typography on an HTML page.

-Because I will be out of town on Thursday, you do not need to attend class.
-However, you must complete this exercise by *noon* on Thursday.

 ## Creating Your Work Files
 Create a folder called `typography` in your local copy of the igme110 folder.
 Using Visual Studio (or the text editor of your choice), create a new html 5 file called fonts.html and save it to the typography folder.